matchmore/ios-ticketing-app/README.md

       pod install

 * Open the Workspace of Ticketing App’s project.
-* Open the file AppDelegate.swift and paste the api-key from the portal (this api-key is the one created with your first app), as illustrated hereafter.
+* Open the file AppDelegate.swift and assign both api-key and world id to `MatchMore` static class, as illustrated hereafter.
-* The constant “APIKEY” should be equal to the **UUID** of your api-key.
 ![put your api-key in appDelegate](https://github.com/matchmore/alps-ios-TicketingApp/blob/master/media/appApikey.png "put your api-key in appDelegate")
 * Run the project on your simulator or on your apple Iphone.